 COVID-19 Volunteer Activities

 In the past year, the world has been impacted by the COVID-19 pandemic.
 As a Volunteer, you will be trained in how to best protect yourself from COVID-19 exposure and understand the impact of and steps to reduce stigma related to COVID-19.
 You may also have the opportunity to engage with your community on implementing or enhancing COVID-19 mitigation activities, such as COVID-19 prevention and risk reduction strategies including social distancing, hand washing, mask wearing, addressing myths and misconceptions related to these practices, and vaccine hesitancy.
 Activities will be tailored to address the COVID-19 circumstances in the communities where you will serve.

 • Experience in early childhood development, elementary education or youth development.
 This includes elementary education/literacy, life skills education, parent education/support, social work, library studies and/or creative arts.

 • Experience teaching/tutoring in areas of reading, writing and comprehension.

 • Experience working with students, teaching a second language, or ESL tutoring.

-• Willingness and ability to work with children between the ages of 6-12 years
+• Experience working with children between the ages of six and twelve.

 Required Language Skills